CGurity/SDA/en/_activities/0102-Stakeholders-map.md

   * Spreadsheet ready to fill, showing the headings with stakeholder categories.

 ### Instructions
-Once the objectives of the organization have been related to the previous activity, it should be clearer for the participants about the approach of the group, the type of stakeholders linked to their work, and their motivations for the safety of the organization.
+After discussing the organization's objectives in the previous activity, participants should have a clearer sense of the group's focus, the type of stakeholders linked to their work, and their motivations as they relate to the organization's security.

 1. Explain briefly that the main idea is to create a spectrum of allies sorted by their attitude towards the organization, seeking to use just a few options in order to facilitate the process.
 Take for example the following:
    * Active opponents